Gregory Abrahamian, MDTransplant

 Your evaluation will be in San Antonio.
 You will need to arrange to stay in San Antonio for three to four days.

-If you live a long distance from the University Transplant Center, ask about scheduling your first visit and full evaluation and testing on the same day.
+If you live a long distance from the University Health Transplant Institute, ask about scheduling your first visit and full evaluation and testing on the same day.
 That means you may be able to reduce the number of times you travel between home and San Antonio.